Nandukumar-koribilli/Full-Stack_Internship_Assignment/task -3/README.md

 ```

 **Step 3: Run the App!**
-Run this single command to start everything:
+Run this single command to start everything and before that Make sure the docker Application is running in your desktop :

 ```bash
 docker-compose up -d